Rowdy Tellez Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to surrender 39 total home runs at a clip of 1.3 per game (to rank 21st in the league).
+- Rockies pitchers combine to surrender 39 total home runs at a clip of 1.3 per game (to rank 19th in baseball).

-- Freeland gets the start for the Rockies, his seventh of the season.
-He is 2-3 with a 4.32 ERA and 21 strikeouts in 33 1/3 innings pitched.
+- Seabold starts for the first time this season for the Rockies.

-- In his last time out on Saturday against the Arizona Diamondbacks, the left-hander threw six innings, allowing three earned runs while surrendering five hits.
+- The 27-year-old right-hander pitched in relief in his last outing this season, one of seven appearances so far.

 © 2023 Data Skrive.
 All rights reserved.